 Having “Books and Records” is a law meaning it’s not optional, it’s a requirement.
 It’s a requirement but you would need a good set of books and records if you want to run a good business.
 That being said, if you are not a bookkeeper or an accountant it is highly advisable that you retain both.
 With the advent of QuickBooks millions of business owners mistakenly believed that they could save money by doing it themselves or made their CPA the de facto bookkeeper, in effect paying for bookkeeping services at CPA prices.

-Understanding what an accountant and bookkeeper does puts you at a clear advantage over your competitors because over 95% of small business owners have very little, if any idea of exactly how they do what they do.
+Understanding what your accountant and bookkeeper do puts you at a clear advantage over your competitors because over 95% of small business owners have very little if any idea of exactly how they do what they do.
 The actual compiling of records that finally wind up on a financial report and tax returns.

 The Services a CPA offers

 Accounting and auditing services

 - Licensed accountants develop financial books and records and prepare financial statements.
 These statements are used by owners, investors, and others to determine the financial position and operating results of an organization.
 Third parties, such as banks, use financial statements audited, reviewed or compiled by licensed CPAs or PAs who are independent of the organization whose records are being evaluated.

 - Licensed accountants prepare tax returns, advise on tax issues and planning, and may represent clients before taxing authorities such as the Internal Revenue Service.
 Attorneys and individuals who are registered with the IRS as "enrolled agents" may also represent clients before the IRS.

 Management advisory services